-In 1925, Irene hired him to decorate her daughter's sleeping porch.
-Sleeping porches were viewed as a healthy way to connect with the outdoors and offered relief from hot summer nights in un-airconditioned homes.
-An entry in the family check register, shown above, indicates she paid Wood $182 for this work.
+In 1925, Irene Douglas paid Cedar Rapids artist Grant Wood $182 to design and install a sleeping porch for her daughter’s bedroom.
+Sleeping porches were viewed as a healthy way to connect with the outdoors and offered relief from hot summer nights in home without air conditioning.

 Decorated in a plaster relief depicting curving vines, flowers, birds, and animals, the Grant Wood Porch offers a unique opportunity to see the artist’s versatility and skill.

 The personal connection between the Douglas family and Grant Wood’s early career is underscored by the fact that from 1924 to 1935, Wood’s studio at 5 Turner Alley occupied the building that originally served as the Douglas family’s carriage house.
 The Douglases lived at the house on 2nd Avenue and 8th Street SE before moving to Brucemore in 1906.
 Irene’s passion for the arts made this rather incidental association more powerful.

 The most committed and generous of Grant Wood’s patrons was David Turner, a successful mortician and civic booster.
 In the mid-1920s, Turner encouraged Wood to begin supporting himself solely through art and freelance interior design projects.
 Wood crafted interior details and décor that still survives in Brucemore and other local homes.

 From landscapes with rolling farm fields to depictions of American folktales, Grant Wood’s best known works of art observed the world and community he understood so well.